Anxiety: Research-Backed Techniques That Help

 How Strua Helps

 Reading about techniques is one thing.
 Actually using them when anxiety strikes is another.
-Strua bridges that gap with tools designed for your worst moments:
+Strua provides guided coping tools you can practice anytime:

 - Guided exercises with timers: Follow along with visual breathing guides and step-by-step prompts--no need to remember instructions when you're anxious.